0x736e6f776f776c/0x736e6f776f776c.github.io/0/backupforgoogledrive.md

 - If you're going to back up an entire Drive, and there are any trashed files, meaning files in the trashcan, present in that Drive, they will be backed up to the trashcan of the destination(s).
 - You might already have noticed that I keep saying destination(s).
 This is because the program gives you the choice to backup your files to multiple destinations.
 - One of the annoyances of copying by hand, is that the filename gets 'Copy of' get put in front of the filename of the copies.
 However, the copies made by this program will have the exact same name as the original files.
-- The entire project is coded in Python 3.
+- The entire program and its components are coded in Python 3.
+- The program can make backups of both Personal Drives/My Drive's, as well as Shared Drives.
+As long as you can access the Drive and have proper permissions, you can make copies from anywhere you'd like.
 - As of now, all files get copied into the root of the chosen destination(s).
 That means the filestructure is not replicated, hence the original folders will not be there.
 This is something I plan to change in the future, but for now, this is just the way it is.

 I hope you find this program to be useful.
 You can check out any of my other projects on [my Github page](https://github.com/techsnowowl).
 Have a nice day!